 Researchers have looked into LASIK patient satisfaction including how happy patients are with their vision to how has it impacted quality of life.

-When talking about the LASIK success rate, it’s also important to understand potential risks and complications.
+When talking about success rate, it’s also important to the LASIK complication rate, side effects, and understand potential risks.

 When talking about the LASIK success rate, there is only one measurement that matters: Does it give you what you want?
 Does it help you achieve your own vision goals?
 Is your lifestyle or your career enhanced?

 Studies about patient satisfaction after surgery show that one of the most important factors is whether the surgery meets the patient’s expectations.
 To figure out your LASIK success rate, ask yourself what you expect to get out of laser vision correction surgery.
 Why are you thinking about LASIK?
 How do you think LASIK will make your life better?
-A good place to start is to write down your expectations.
-This is extremely valuable both for you and your surgeon in mapping out a recommended course of action.
+A good place to start is to write down your expectations early in the process.
+Then after you have chosen your LASIK surgeon, this will be extremely valuable both for you and your surgeon in mapping out a recommended course of action.
 A lot of people have heard good things about LASIK and expect that it will improve their lives.
 But they don’t always take a long, detailed look at what that means – what LASIK will help them do, or do better, or enjoy more.
 Setting personal vision goals helps the person define their LASIK success.

 It also helps the surgeon understand why the person wants LASIK – and how to guide them through their LASIK experience and set appropriate expectations.